GeekyVishweshNeelesh/Data-Science-Mutual-Fund-Plan-Project/README.md

 ## 📌 Usage

 1. Open the notebook:
-   - `Mutual_Fund_Plan_Colab.ipynb`
+   - `Mutual_Fund_Plan_Colab.ipynb-Colab.pdf`
-2. Run cells sequentially to load data, visualize trends, and interpret insights.
+2. View all the cells of the relevant code of the Machine Learning Project.
+3. Note: If the pdf is not available, please download the pdf and view the code base

 ---